This post on new tourist fees and visa changes was updated in 2025.

 There are two similar systems that the EU is implementing now to increase security, make entry systems faster, and let’s be honest: track your comings and goings in a shared database.
 There’s no escaping the new world order if you want to visit the USA or Europe now.

 The EES is an internal system change for all foreign nationals entering the continent, while the ETIAS is a fee for those who are visa exempt.
-We’re exempt from needing a visa, but not exempt from paying to enter: at some point in 2024 you’ll pay an extra €7 per person and you have to apply for and obtain this ETIAS confirmation in advance.
+We’re exempt from needing a visa, but not exempt from paying to enter: at some point in 2025 you’ll pay an extra €7 per person and you have to apply for and obtain this ETIAS confirmation in advance.
 It should be quick and painless once it officially starts.

-Also note that two countries joined the Schengen Zone this year: Romania and Bulgaria.
+Also note that two countries joined the Schengen Zone last year: Romania and Bulgaria.
 This doesn’t impact your costs (and those are both great travel bargains), but it does cut down the options of countries you can escape to in order to spend more than 90 days out of 180 in Europe.
 The dwindling list of what’s left in Europe proper is mostly the UK, a few countries in the Balkans, and European Turkey.

 Tourist Fees in Overcrowded Cities